Breakthroughs at INsecurity 2017!

 After a long while, I believe INsecurity 2017 is a welcome breakthrough in the well-known monotony of registration followed by countless one-way speaking sessions.
 Starting with a compelling list of topics and speakers, the agenda spoke to current-day challenges of security, risk and privacy practitioners.
 The format was well organized to maximize actual dialog, authentic thought perspectives from industry practitioners and still provide innovative vendors with an opportunity to share their solutions to a complex and breach-ridden landscape from the expo floor.

 Unique from other events, INsecurity achieved an intimate environment in which top security decision makers could comfortably discuss, share and exchange approaches on their cybersecurity challenges.
 The Hot Topic sessions in particular encouraged dialog among all attendees versus just a chosen few across a 'roundtable'.
 From CISOs that oversee F200 cyber strategies to highly skilled SOC Directors, to legal perspectives the diverse exchange of ideas resulted in highly engaging discussions and interactivity among the participants, which were moderated by domain experts.
 There were also presentation sessions with extensive opportunities to engage with the speaker.
 The open and flexible flow to lunch coinciding with a few theater sessions also enabled attendees to get the best of networking and information discovery in parallel.

 A few breakthrough moments for me included:

-So Kudos to the Dark Reading team for understanding the importance of relationship-building as a core element to cybersecurity and providing a conference that actually delivers to this.
+So kudos to the Dark Reading team for understanding the importance of relationship-building as a core element to cybersecurity and providing a conference that actually delivers on this.
 I'm looking forward to 2018!

 Jyoti (Jodi) Wadhwa